jedipunkz/openstack_grizzly_install/README.md

 Credits
 ----

-This work has been based on: msekbibilel's guide.
+This work has been based on: mseknibilel's guide.

 <https://github.com/mseknibilel/OpenStack-Grizzly-Install-Guide>